jack-driscoll/jack-driscoll.github.io/github.md

 Hey, you guys, check it out, I made a website!
 ```

 Save the file and go to `username.github.io` and shit yourself.
 You just made a webpage.
-Now, [learn `markdown`](https://www.markdownguide.org/), it's honestly easy.
-Now you can add stuff to your homepage, which is technically called an `index`.

 ## Enable GitHub Pages

+Go to GitHub Pages to ~~enable your site~~ verify your site is enabled, and click on that link where it says "Your site is live at".
+This entire process took me 11 minutes, including the time it took to do screenshots.

-In order to make the site live, you need to enable GitHub Pages in your repo’s Settings → Pages tab.
+~~In order to make the site live, you need to enable GitHub Pages in your repo’s Settings → Pages tab.
 [Here's a visual guide to enable GitHub Pages](https://github.com/tomcam/least-github-pages/blob/master/docs/enable-github-pages.md) from another (pretty good) guide. **This will put your site on the internet** and in a couple minutes it will be accessible from `https://username.github.io`.
-Congratulations, you made your first website!
+Congratulations, you made your first website!~~

 ## How did I do this?
 I don't know HTML or CSS and I have no idea what I just did...hold me, I'm scared

 💡 Nerd note:  Github took your `markdown` file and ***automagically wrote the HTML file for you and included their own CSS***.
 They will do this with any file named `*.md` in your main directory.
 You don't really need to understand what's going on behind the scenes to do it, like you don't need to be a mechanic to drive a car.

+### What next?

+Now, [learn `markdown`](https://www.markdownguide.org/), it's honestly easy.
+Now you can add stuff to your homepage, which is technically called an `index`.

 ### How do I make a page?